scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

 4. run the cmake command in it to get it ready: cmake -S ../harfbuzz-4.4.1 -B .
 5. If all is good with that build it: sudo make install

+For some reason one of the files do not get installed, so we need to do it manually.
+Otherwise building krita will quickly give you an error:

+    sudo cp ~/Downloads/harfbuzz-4.4.1/src/hb-ft.h /usr/local/include/harfbuzz/

 We need the sudo...otherwise the terminal won't have access to copy the final files to the /usr/local/ folder.

 If we go back to and try to build Krita, it should say Harfbuzz is found.